Fatima-Shahid11/Fashion_Image_Classifier/README.md

 A Convolutional Neural Network built from scratch in PyTorch to classify images of clothing items into 10 categories (T-shirt, Trouser, Pullover, Dress, Coat, Sandal, Shirt, Sneaker, Bag, Ankle boot).

-This project demonstrates the core CNN concepts — convolutional layers, pooling, fully connected layers, training loops, and evaluation — applied end-to-end on a real dataset.
+This project demonstrates the core CNN concepts, convolutional layers, pooling, fully connected layers, training loops, and evaluation — applied end-to-end on a real dataset.

 ---